lorenyeung/harness-yaml-templates/.harness/opa/seven/README.md

 * first stepgroup
 * first parallel step
 * first stepgroup with parallel steps
+* (TODO: first stepgroup template)

 ensuring that the approval exists before the deploy step.
-Each entity will first do a check for existence of a template, followed by checking if it is the correct 'allowed' template (defined in the variables up top).
+Each entity will first do a check for existence of a template, followed by checking if it is the correct 'allowed' template and version (defined in the variables up top).
 This double rule for each type is done due to rego not returning the correct true/false condition if the 'template' key does not exist.

-The step template for deploy stages will ideally be created with a conditional execution in mind, where the type is set to 'prod', for example:
+The step template for deploy stages will ideally be created with a conditional execution in mind, where the `<+env.type>` is set to `'Production'`, for example:

 ```
 template: